-NEW: Scottish Tories Call for Vote of No Confidence in Sturgeon After Damning Documents Published
+Scottish Tories Call for Vote of No Confidence in Sturgeon After Damning Documents Published

-The Scottish Tories are now going to submit a motion of no confidence in Nicola Sturgeon after further document were published this evening, one of which shows the Scottish government’s own lawyers expressing “dismay” in their behaviour.
+The Scottish Tories are now going to submit a motion of no confidence in Nicola Sturgeon after further documents were published this evening, one of which shows the Scottish government’s own lawyers expressing “dismay” in their behaviour.
 Another expressed “extreme professional embarrassment” in the Scottish government trying to oppose Alex Salmond’s judicial review.
 Scottish Tory Leader Douglas Ross has just Tweeted:

 There is no longer any doubt that Nicola Sturgeon lied to the Scottish Parliament and broke the Ministerial Code.— Douglas Ross MP (@Douglas4Moray) March 2, 2021